Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `nodeStyle`: **optional**.
 A CSS object, where the keys are CSS attributes, which styles this layer's node on the tree.

 - `tooltip()` / `tooltipLocked()`: **optional**.
 Functions that return text, which is the tooltip for the node when the layer is unlocked or locked, respectively.
 By default the tooltips behave the same as in the original Prestige Tree.
-    If the value is "", the tooltip will be disabled.
+    If the value is `""`, the tooltip will be disabled.

 - `marked`: **optional**.
 Adds a mark to the corner of the node.
-If it's "true" it will be a star, but it can also be an image URL.
+If it's `true` it will be a star, but it can also be an image URL.

 ## Other features